AnnikaV9/hackchat-pyclient/README.md

 # hackchat-pyclient
-A python tkinter gui client for connecting to hack.chat servers.
+A tkinter gui client for connecting to hack.chat servers.

 ## Requirements